500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 The Art and Science of Dragon Names

-Dragons across cultures often receive multiple names reflecting their nature and deeds.
-Chinese tradition distinguishes between primary names and honorific titles—a dragon might be formally known as "Qinglong" (Azure Dragon) while also bearing titles like "Spirit of the East" or "Guardian of Spring."
-Medieval European tradition added epithets describing accomplishments or characteristics: "Fafnir the Gold-Greedy," "Smaug the Magnificent," "the Worm of Lambton."
-This practice continues in modern fantasy—Game of Thrones features "Balerion the Black Dread" and "Vhagar," demonstrating how titles can exceed the birth name in significance.
+Dragons often collect names like treasure.
+Chinese tradition distinguishes between primary names and honorific titles—"Qinglong" (Azure Dragon) might also be "Spirit of the East" or "Guardian of Spring."
+Medieval Europeans loved epithets: "Fafnir the Gold-Greedy," "Smaug the Magnificent," "the Worm of Lambton."
+This continues in modern fantasy.
+Game of Thrones gives us "Balerion the Black Dread" and "Vhagar"—titles often eclipsing birth names in significance.
+Your dragon doesn't need just one name.
+Let them earn more.

 Creating the Perfect Dragon Name